udkyo/lup/README.md

 ## Lup - loopy command execution

 Lup expands ranges and groups of terms in shell commands similarly to if you were using nested for loops.
+For example:

 `lup virsh @destroy,start@ @dev,test@_@1..3@`